LyunKi/lyunki-blog-source/source/_posts/daily-English.md

-n.[C] A `phase` is a particular stage in a process or in the gradual development of something. n.[C] The `chief` of an organization is the person who is in charge of it. n.[C] An `assembly` is a large group of people who meet regularly to make decisions or laws for a particular region or country.
+n.[C] A `phase` is a particular stage in a process or in the gradual development of something. n.[C] The `chief` of an organization is the person who is in charge of it. n.[C] An `assembly` is a large group of people who meet regularly to make decisions or laws for a particular region or countr

+# 2022/09/30

+n.[U] The `welfare` of a people or group is their healty, comfort, and happiness.
+v.
+If you `donate` something to a charity or other organization, you give it to them. n.[U] `Therapy` is the treatment of someone with mental or physical illness without the use of drugs or operations. n.[C] A `bunch` of people is a group of people who share one or more characteristics or who are doing something together. n.[VAR] A `ribbon` is a long, narrow piece of cloth that you use for tying things together or as a decoration.